tferrari92/automate-all-the-things/README.md

 This pipeline will use the [ArgoCD Helm Chart](helm/argo-cd/) in our repo to deploy ArgoCD into our EKS.<br>
 The first thing it will do is run the necessary tasks to connect to our the cluster.
 After this, ArgoCD will be installed, along with it's Ingress.

 It will get the access info (URL, user and pass) and export them as an artifact.
 As I explained before, the Ingress will automatically create an AWS Application Load Balancer.
-This LB takes a few moments to become active, so you might have to wait a little bit for the URL to be ready., just hit refresh on the browser every few seconds.
+This LB takes a few moments to become active, so you might have to wait a little bit for the URL to be ready, just hit refresh on the browser every few seconds.

 Finally, it will create the ArgoCD [application resources](argo-cd/) for our app, which will be watching the [/helm/my-app/backend](helm/my-app/backend) and [/helm/my-app/frontend](helm/my-app/frontend) directories in our repo, and automatically create all the resources it finds and apply any future changes me make there.
 The [/helm/my-app directory](helm/my-app) simulates what would be our K8S infrastructure repository.